Angels of Bataan

 The Angels of Bataan (also known as the "Angels of Bataan and Corregidor" and "The Battling Belles of Bataan") were the members of the United States Army Nurse Corps and the United States Navy Nurse Corps who were stationed in the Philippines at the outset of the Pacific War and served during the Battle of the Philippines (1941–1942).
 When Bataan and Corregidor fell, 11 navy nurses, 66 army nurses, and 1 nurse-anesthetist were captured and imprisoned in and around Manila.
 They continued to serve as a nursing unit while prisoners of war.
-After years of hardship, they were finally liberated in February 1945.
+They were freed in February 1945.

 In Manila

 At the outset of World War II, US Army and US Navy nurses were stationed at Sternberg General Hospital in Manila, and other military hospitals around Manila.
 During the Battle of the Philippines (1941–1942), 88 US Army nurses escaped, in the last week of December 1941, to Corregidor and Bataan.
 Two army nurses, Lt.
 Floramund A. Fellmeth and Lt.
 Florence MacDonald, accompanied severely wounded patients from Sternberg aboard the improvised hospital ship Mactan that departed Manila shortly after midnight of the New Year of 1942 for Australia.

 The navy nurses, under the command of Lt.
 Laura M. Cobb, stayed behind in Manila during the initial invasion to support the patients there.
 One of them, Ann A. Bernatitus, escaped from Manila to Bataan just before Manila fell.
 The remaining 11 navy nurses were captured upon the fall of Manila and interned by the Japanese at Santo Tomas.

 The army nurses, under the command of Capt.
 Maude Davison and 2nd Lt.
 Josephine Nesbit, together with navy nurse Bernatitus, escaped from Manila and went on to serve in the Battle of Bataan and the Battle of Corregidor.